mgbowen/FasterSwiper/README.md

 ### Custom cubic Bezier curves

-If the included animation options don't exactly meet your needs, you can also set a custom cubic Bezier curve to get the exact easing you want.
+If the included animation options don't exactly meet your needs, you can set a custom cubic Bezier curve to get the exact easing you want.
 It also lets you use some _interesting_ animations, like so:

 https://github.com/user-attachments/assets/d5b5c1ec-cbd2-4908-83b0-29257a692570